 Supply Agreements.
 The Parent Company has assigned all its rights and obligations to PSTPL (as Assignee) to have a term contract to purchase the Company's crude oil requirements from Saudi Arabian Oil Company (Saudi Aramco), Kuwait Petroleum Corporation (KPC), Abu Dhabi National Oil Company (ADNOC), Chevron USA Inc. Singapore Branch (Chevron) and Shell International Eastern Trading Company (SIETCO).
 The contract with Saudi Aramco is from January 1, 2024 to December 31, 2024 with an automatic annual extension thereafter, unless terminated at the option of either party, upon at least 60 days written notice.
 The contract with Saudi Aramco has been extended for another year.
-The contract with KPC from July 1, 2023 to December 31, 2024 was renewed from January 1, 2025 to December 31, 2025 while the contract from ADNOC from January 1, 2024 to December 31, 2024 to November 30, 2025 and the contract with SIETCO is for three (3) years from November 6, 2023.
+The contract with KPC from July 1, 2023 to December 31, 2024 was renewed from January 1, 2025 to December 31, 2025 while the contract from ADNOC from January 1, 2024 to December 31, 2024 has been terminated.
+Lastly, the contract with Chevron is from December 1, 2024 to November 30, 2025 and the contract with SIETCO is for three (3) years from November 6, 2023.